 Sidewalks exist along most streets in the North Bank, though their condition is variable.
 Some streets, notably N. River Dr., do not have sidewalks in some locations.
+In other locations, sidewalks are too narrow or the pavement is deteriorating.
+A lack of landscaping and the presence of high-speed traffic on many major arterials create a poor pedestrian environment.
 Bicycle infrastructure is limited, but the 2018 Planned Bikeway Network identifies Summit Parkway, Broadway, Mallon and Boone avenues, and Post and Howard streets as planned sites for future bicycle facilities.
 The Centennial Trail, a major regional bike and pedestrian trail, traverses Kendall Yards before crossing to the south side of the Spokane River at the Post St. bridge.
 There are numerous trails through Riverfront Park, but no continuous trail along the north side of the Spokane River.

-According to the 2019 Parking Study, parking is abundant in the North Bank, with utilization often peaking during events at Spokane Arena.
+According to the 2019 Parking Study, parking is abundant in the North Bank, with utilization often peaking during events at Spokane Arena and significant differences in AM/PM and weekday/weekend utilization